yuxuanzhuang/batter/docs/developer_guide/parameterisation.rst

 those errors up the pipeline rather than silently skipping ligands.
 Validation also canonicalises SMILES so cache keys stay stable across input formats.

+Writers targeting the same content hash are serialized with a file lock under ``<parameter-store>/.locks/``.
+A process that waits for another run rechecks the cache while holding the lock, reuses a complete entry, and rebuilds an incomplete entry.
+This prevents concurrent executions from publishing partial artifacts.

 Output layout
 -------------